 Now that you know a little bit more about the fountain, how do you get there?
 It is easily accessible by public transport.
 We advise you to take the bus to Plaza Espanya and from there you have to take the street from Plaça d’Espanya towards the Palau Nacional: the Avinguda de la Reina Maria Cristina.
 When you get to the stairs, make a right and then you will find the wheelchair accessible route in front of the Mies van der Rohe Pavilion (see pictures).

 Then you arrive at the magic fountains.
 However, if you wish to visit the MNAC museum as well since it is close by, you cannot access the museum from the magic fountains or the other way around.
 You will have to go back and take the bus from Plaza Espanya to the MNAC (bus 55).
 The alternative is to take an accessible taxi.
 Taking the bus is the best and easiest option because these are 100% wheelchair accessible.
 Find out more about public transport accessibility here.
 You can also find an accessible toilet at the Magic Fountains.
+Want to know where to find this accessible toilet?
+With our newest app, accessaloo, you can find the exact location of this accessible toilet and many more.
+Download the app in the App Store or get it on Google Play.
 Arrived at your destination?
 There is only one thing left to do, enjoy the show!